aXb0t/drupaleasy-pmd-demo/README.md

   - Repository: Edit own content
   - Repository: Delete own content

+### Custom Module Location

+The custom module is located in the project root `modules/` directory.
+It is symlinked to the `web/modules/custom/`.
+I can't remember why.

 ## Run code quality checks and tests

 Run PHP Code Sniffer, a convenience command is available in DDEV: